-In 2003, the Dutch Government decided to consolidate its social welfare provision by making the Belastingdienst, the Dutch Tax and Customs Administration, into a clearing house for social welfare benefits – Toeslagen.
-Previously, claims for the cost of childcare, rent or healthcare were processed and paid by different government ministries using separate systems.
+In 2003 the Dutch Government decided to consolidate its social welfare provision by making the Belastingdienst, the Dutch Tax and Customs Administration, a clearing house for social welfare benefits – Toeslagen.
+Previously, claims for the cost of childcare, rent or health care were processed and paid by different government ministries using separate systems.
 This meant that citizens had to provide the same information to multiple government departments.
-This enlargement of its scope made the Belastingdienst responsible not only for collecting taxes, but also for making social welfare payments in line with citizens’ changing needs and entitlements.
+This enlargement of its scope made the Belastingdienst responsible not only for collecting taxes, but for making social welfare payments in line with citizens’ changing needs and entitlements.

 In 2007 the Belastingdienst selected Getronics Pinkroccade (acquired by Capgemini in 2008) to deliver the system, which went live successfully in December 2011.

 The new system makes all benefits information available in one place.
 Its self-service portals provide customers with an overview of their entitlements and any changes made to them.
 Customers access this information using their DigiD – the Dutch national internet identification service for public services.

 A fundamental design principle was that a customer’s life events would form the basis for the architecture and process flow of the system.
 Moving house, births, income changes, marriages and separations are all events which may change people’s benefit entitlements.
 Customers can provide updates on these events via the portal and quickly see the consequences for their benefits.

 The benefits system is integrated with the basisregistraties, a set of government databases which contain personal information on all Dutch citizens.
 If a citizen gets married or moves to a new address, the benefits system is informed directly by the basisregistratie and any changes to benefits are processed automatically, with no effort on the part of the customer.
 Overall, these changes mean that the information in the new benefits system is far more up-to-date, and that customers need to contact the Belastingdienst less often than before.